kcoverseas/take-home-assignment/README.md

 This is meant as a take home assignment for anyone who is wishing to join KC Overseas' tech team.
 This assignment is very critical for us in making a decision on whether to hire you or not!.
 It tells us about your coding style, code quality, proficiency and problem solving skills.
 So, get ready to give it your best!

-In order to avoid confusion on how to run your code we would like you to submit your results by pushing the code to a separate repository in your personal github account.
+In order to avoid confusion on how to run your code we would like you to submit your results by pushing the code to a separate repository in your personal GitHub account.

     1. Please download the zip file for this repo.
 Add your code and push it to a newly created public repo in your account.